 If you are not in a rush and can make fresh shrimp and serve it simultaneously, there is nothing better than that.

 The secret ingredient in delicious grilled shrimp is full-fat yogurt.
-The acidity of the yogurt tenderizes the shrimp gradually before grilling and serves as an excellent vehicle for flavoring it with fresh herbs, garlic, and lemon juice.
+The acidity of the yogurt tenderizes the shrimp gradually before grilling and serves as an excellent vehicle for flavouring it with fresh herbs, garlic, and lemon juice.
 The fat from the yogurt keeps the shrimp from drying out on the grill.